andreafabrizi/DNSProxy/README.md

 Further developement of support for newer QUIC/HTTP/3 is now work-in-progress.

 ### How does it work ?
-To run DNSP-H2 server you do not need ANY access to UDP proto nor to port 53.
+To run dnsp-h2 server you do not need ANY access to UDP proto nor to port 53.
 All requests/responses will be transported within TCP HTTP/2.

-Once started DNSP-H2 will listen for incoming DNS requests (A,NS,MX,TXT,SRV) on both UDP & TCP sockets with multiple threads.
+Once started, dnsp-h2 will listen for incoming DNS requests (A,NS,MX,TXT,SRV) on both UDP & TCP sockets with multiple threads.
 As a query arrives, DNSProxy will parse its contents, transforming DNS in b64-encoded HTTP request and forward that raw content towards a DoH service provider.